younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/README.md

 * **Level 8: Feedback Injection Layer:** Human reactions to Level 7 (Edits, Resets, Budget Changes). *Improper injection here creates volatility at Level 2, degrading the Trust State.*

 ## 5. Historical Validation (The MAS Precedent)
-Substrate Engineering is not a theoretical discipline; it is derived from a decade-long longitudinal study of **Marketing Algorithmic Systems (MAS)**.
+AI Substrate Engineering is not a theoretical discipline; it is derived from a decade-long longitudinal study of **Marketing Algorithmic Systems (MAS)**.

 MAS represents the first global-scale autonomous adjudication environment.
 Empirical analysis of this ecosystem (N=15,109 cases) revealed that **~75% of commercial entities fail to scale profitably** not due to market dynamics, but due to **Substrate Unreadability**.

 The structural failures identified in MAS (volatility, cost inflation, trust collapse) are now replicating identically in **KAS** (LLMs) and **IAS** (Internal Agents).
 IAOS is the architectural response to this universal failure mode.

 ## 6. Definition of the Field
-**Substrate Engineering** is the enterprise-wide discipline of aligning a business’s signals, semantics, systems, economics, and behaviors into a coherent, trust-complete substrate that AI systems can interpret, adjudicate, and scale profitably.
+**AI Substrate Engineering** is the enterprise-wide discipline of aligning a business’s signals, semantics, systems, economics, and behaviors into a coherent, trust-complete substrate that AI systems can interpret, adjudicate, and scale profitably.

 It is distinct from Data Engineering or MLOps in that it governs the **machine-legibility of the entity**, rather than the performance of the model.